People Who Were Homeless, Addicted, or Had AIDS

 Copyrights and Usage

 A lot of hard work and expense was involved in creating these stories; so please abide by good ethics, as well as the law, and do not distribute, post, or otherwise share the scripts without permission and payment.
 Thank you, and I hope you find them illuminating and enjoyable!
-They are offered in LOVE on behalf of the brave men and women who have experienced homelessness.
+I offer them in LOVE on behalf of the brave men and women who have experienced homelessness.

 Break the Chain (of Domestic Violence)